paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Description

-The Candidate Backing subsystem ensures at least one preliminary validator commits to each parablock's correctness.
+The Candidate Backing subsystem ensures every parablock considered for relay block inclusion has been seconded by at least one validator, and approved by a quorum.
 Parablocks for which no validator will assert correctness are discarded.
 If the block later proves invalid, the initial backers are slashable; this gives polkadot a rational threat model during subsequent stages.

 Its role is to produce backable candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

+Note that though the candidate backing subsystem attempts to produce as many backable candidates as possible, it does _not_ attempt to choose a single authoritative one.
+The choice of which actually gets included is ultimately up to the block author, by whatever metrics it may use; those are opaque to this subsystem.

 #### Protocol